Felix221123/Get-your-money-up-frontend/README.md

-# React Vite Template with Cypress, Vitest, Tailwind CSS, and Docker
+# Get your money up

-This is a React template project using Vite, Vitest for unit testing, Tailwind CSS for styling, and Docker for containerization.
-This template aims to provide a quick start for developing React applications with modern tooling and best practices.
+This is a group hackathon project in University of Nottingham called hacknotts

 ## Features